-ACT Compass Placement Test
+Placement Test

-Leech Lake Tribal College uses the ACT Compass which is a computer-adaptive college placement test.
-This allows the college to evaluate incoming students' skill levels in Reading, Writing Skills, Writing Essay, and Math and places students in appropriate courses.
-All new degree-seeking and PSEO students are required to take the Compass Placement Test.
-Transfer students may not be required to take the test if they provide test results from a previous institution or official transcripts reflecting 12 or more competed credits with a minimum cumulative GPA of 2.0.
+Leech Lake Tribal College uses a placement test, which allows us to evaluate incoming students' skill levels in reading, writing, and math and places students in appropriate courses.
+All new degree-seeking and PSEO students are required to take the placement test.
+Transfer students may not be required to take the test if they provide test results from a previous institution or official transcripts reflecting successful completion of 100-level core math and English courses with a grade of C or better for each course.